Peru

 Paracas

-De Luxe is a Junior Suite De Luxe with Ocean View; Imperial
+De Luxe is a Solarium Suite with Ocean View; Imperial

-is a Suite De Luxe with Ocean View
+is a Plunge Pool Suite with Ocean View

 El Spa de Paracas